chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/people/grosvenor.md

 * 1951 - 2016
 * 1985, 1 Jan, assumed command
 * 1987, 31 Dec, resigned command
-* 2001, became Honorary Colonel of the [Royal Mercian and Lancastrian Yeomanry](../rmly)
+* 2001, became Honorary Colonel of the RMLY
 * 2008, resigned as Honorary Colonel

 ## Today

 Hugh Grosvenor (1991) is the 7th Duke of Westminster.
-He visited the [Cheshire Yeomanry](../cy) in 2019.
+He visited the CY in 2019.